+So what is TTFV?
+TTFV stands for time to first value.
 Think about the last time you put together a piece of furniture or a complicated toy for your kids.
 Was it a good experience or a bad one?
 Did you have to provide your own tools?
 Did it take more time than you expected or less?
 How many swear words did you say?
 (We won’t tell.)

-Bad processes can slow down the onboarding experience and force customers to wait longer for what they want.
+The new client onboarding and implementation process is like building a piece of furniture.
+Bad onboarding processes can slow the onboarding experience and force customers to wait longer for what they want.
 That leaves customers frustrated and looking to take their business elsewhere.

 1. Understand Why Customers Bought Your Product and What Success Looks Like to Them